The Grand Knockout Tournament 1987

 On Wednesday 17th June 1987, two days before the broadcast of The Grand Knockout Tournament, BBC1 transmitted a 10-minute preview programme which explained what the event would be about and why it was being held.
 The programme went behind the scenes and featured interviews with those involved.
 Later, on Sunday 6th September 1987, the BBC followed this up with a more in-depth behind the scenes programme about The Grand Knockout Tournament (details in Knockout TV) lasting 45 minutes.

-An alternative American television version of this programme was produced in tandem with the BBC version and was hosted by Hal Linden.
-It was produced by and broadcast on the USA Network on Wednesday 12th August 1987.
+An alternative American version of this programme was produced in tandem with the BBC version.
+It was hosted by Hal Linden and was produced by the USA Network who broadcast it on Wednesday 12th August 1987.
+The programme was also transmitted by Network 10 (who were in their final year of producing and transmitting their own version of It's A Knockout) on Wednesday 8th July 1987.
+It is thought that they carried the UK version.

 Publishers Collins issued a hardcover book about the event, Knockout: The Grand Charity Tournament for the Christmas market that year (details in Collectables).